Terms of Service

 8.1.Notices must be given in writing.
 Notice shall be deemed effectively served:

 8.2.If sent by email, on the date when a receipt has been personally acknowledged by return email (electronically generated receipts shall not be valid);

 8.3.
-If delivered personally, on the date when left at the Company’s registered office or the Client’s address (as applicable) and signed for; or
+If delivered personally, on the date when left at the Service Provider’s registered office or the Client’s address (as applicable) and signed for; or

 8.4.
-If given by post, on the date when the notice has been signed for at the Company’s registered office or the Client’s address.
+If given by post, on the date when the notice has been signed for at the Service Provider’s registered office or the Client’s address.

 8.6.
-In the event of general queries, the Company may be contacted as follows:
+In the event of general queries, the Service Provider may be contacted as follows:

 8.7.
 By telephone: +44 (0) 2032872030;

 8.9.
 Via our website: https://topresourcing.co.uk/contact-us/